Engee documentation

 • - universal gas constant;

-• - nominal hydrogen pressure, in `bar';
+• - nominal pressure of hydrogen in bar;

-• - nominal pressure of oxygen, in `bar';
+• - nominal pressure of oxygen in bar;

 • - Tafel slope as a function of temperature;